SyedIrfanAjmal.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 42. Expect less – “The happiest authors are the ones that don’t expect much,” said Seth Godin.
 Because this is a journey that takes off only when you give more than you get, expectations are very likely to be shattered.

 43. Learn Copywriting – Copywriting is the art of persuading the readers, subconsciously, to read the next sentence.
 And next, next till the end.
 It is about learning how the human brain works.
 Here is an excellent guide by Perrin Carrell of Authority Hacker which will help you maximize your ROI through SEO copywriting.

-44. Use bullet points - They convey main points.
+44. Use bullet points – They convey the main points.
 Bullet points also help readability.
 Google likes them.
 And who doesn’t like to-the-point stuff?

 45. Add subheadings – Nobody likes to read something without knowing its clear point.
 Subheadings convey that point.